Join us

 Overseas/social - £125

-*discount available for fees received before end September 2024.
+*discount available for fees received before the end of September 2024.

 Eligibility for membership types

-• Coaches – who do not use rowing equipment would not pay for membership.
+Coaches who do not use rowing equipment do not pay for membership.

-• Coaches who use rowing equipment.
-Concession rate applied (see concession for those under 26 years) + full rack rate.
+Coaches who use rowing equipment.
+Concession rate applies + full rack rate.

-• Coxes – free but they provide own cox box.
-If using equipment, concession fees apply.
+Coxes free but they provide own cox box.
+If using equipment, concession rate applies.

 Terms and Conditions of Membership